How to Confront Your Partner About a Suspected Affair

 • Pay attention to their behavior.
 Are they defensive and dismissive, or do they show concern for your feelings?
 Genuine innocence often aligns with compassion rather than hostility.

-Confronting your partner about a suspected affair is never easy, but you don’t have to navigate it alone.
-At CTC, our Emotionally Focused Therapists provide a safe, supportive space to have these kinds of conversations in a way that can help bring you closer together versus driving you further apart.
+Confronting your partner about a suspected affair is an emotionally charged and challenging experience, but you don’t have to go through it alone.
+At CTC, our Emotionally Focused Therapists provide a safe, supportive environment where you can navigate these difficult conversations in a constructive way.
+In Affair Recovery Therapy we help you communicate in a way that fosters understanding, strengthens emotional bonds, and prevents further disconnection.

 References: